Boomaa23/Note2JPG/quickstart.md

 2. Click the gear (settings) in the bottom left
 3. Tap "Auto-Backup" in the left menubar
 4. Select "Google Drive" on the right hand side
 5. Sign in to your **school** Google account.
 The school gives you unlimited storage whereas a personal account is 15GB limited.
-If you use a personal Google account, SOMETHING HERE.
 6. (optional) Change the destination to wherever you want.
 It doesn't matter.

 ### Google